shawnkoh/SoftMark/DEVELOPER.md

 # Permissions

-- allowedPaperUser(...) is used to define the permission for the requester accessing the route
+- allowedRequester(...) is used to define the permission for the requester accessing the route

 # Entities